-threatened to block exploration of Cyprus's Exclusive Economic Zone (EEZ) asserting -- incredibly -- that it has rights in the area and the Republic of Cyprus does not because 1) Turkey does not recognize the Republic of Cyprus, and 2) Turkey has not ratified the Law of the Sea28 and therefore can maintain that the Republic of Cyprus has no such thing as a continental shelf or EEZ to delimit.
+threatened to block exploration of Cyprus's Exclusive Economic Zone (EEZ) asserting -- incredibly -- that it has rights in the area and the Republic of Cyprus does not because 1) Turkey does not recognize the Republic of Cyprus, and 2) Turkey has not ratified the Law of the Sea and therefore can maintain that the Republic of Cyprus has no such thing as a continental shelf or EEZ to delimit.
+Turkey made good on raising tensions in the eastern Mediterranean with its provocative act to issue a NAVTEX, sending a survey vessel, Barbaros, accompanied by a warship and two support vessels, into Block 3 of Cyprus' EEZ, in October 2014.

 In an interview with Today's Zaman, then Turkey's Minister for EU Affairs and Chief Negotiator Egemen Bagis stated, "Doing this [exploration] in waters where they have no jurisdiction is illegal," and in response to a question about sending the Turkish navy he replied, "All options are on the table; anything can be done."
 Turkey, which is 40 miles from the northern coast of Cyprus, has no rights in the continental shelf of Cyprus or in the area because it has not ratified any of the three treaties on the Law of the Sea.
-Also, concerns about Turkish threats to block Israel and Cyprus from exploration were shared by Dr. Alon Liel, an Israeli foreign affairs expert.30
+Also, concerns about Turkish threats to block Israel and Cyprus from exploration were shared by Dr. Alon Liel, an Israeli foreign affairs expert.